Stylback/home-server/README.md

 ```

-Now we can install the Docker components:
+Install the Docker components by running:

 ```sh
 sudo apt-get update